-This update was announced a week ago however it is important to reiterate as it impacts 35 percent of searches.
+This update was announced a week ago; however, it is important to reiterate as it impacts 35 percent of searches.
 Google will be providing fresher, newer content in queries.
 You can read about the Google fresher update here.

 A push for official page detection

-Google has made a change that will allow them to better determine which webpage’s are official.
+Google has made a change that will allow them to determine better which webpages are official.
 In accordance, Google will rank sites they feel are official higher.

 “We try hard to give our users the most relevant and authoritative results.
 With this change, we adjusted how we attempt to determine which pages are official.
 This will tend to rank official websites even higher in our ranking,” says Google

-Improvements to date- restructure queries
+Improvements to date- restructure queries.

 Prediction fix for IME queries